kaneisgreat/KaneBot/README.md

    * Version 3.4.2
 ## Future Plans
 ### Music
-I want to add in more functionality for Music.
-Some things that I will be looking to add in the future are skipping tracks, current track length, and clearing the current track playlist.
+I want to add in more functionality for to the music side of my bot.
+Some things that I will be looking to add in the future are skipping tracks, current track length, and clearing the current track's playlist.
 ### Card Games
 I will be looking to add in more advanced card games such as Poker and BlackJack.
-Additionally, I will improve upon the current War Game by having KaneBot sending card images instead of strings (ex. an actual picture of a king of spades vs "king of spades").
+Additionally, I will improve upon the current War Game by having KaneBot send card images instead of strings (ex. an actual picture of a king of spades vs "king of spades").
 ### Others
-Will fix bugs as I find them
+Will fix bugs as I find them.